trance-project/trance/compiler/src/main/scala/framework/examples/README.md

 For now code generation is setup to use helper functions specific to benchmarking.
 See `src/main/scala/generator/spark/App.scala` for examples of how the benchmark experiments were created.
 Here we will define our own application to call the queries defined in the above section.

-In `src/main/scala/generator/spark/` make a file called GenomicApp.scala.
+In `src/main/scala/generator/spark/` make a file called UdfTestApp.scala.
 This will be the application you use to generate code from the above.
 Write the following in the application file:

 ```
 package framework.generator.spark

 import framework.examples._
+import framework.examples.genomic._

-object TestApp extends App {
+object UdfTestApp extends App {

   override def main(args: Array[String]){

     // runs the standard pipeline
-    AppWriter.flatDataset(GenomicQuery1, "test")
+    AppWriter.runDataset(ExampleQuery, "ExampleTest,standard", optLevel = 1)

     // runs the shredded pipeline
-    AppWriter.shredDataset(GenomicQuery1, "test", unshred = true)
+    AppWriter.runDatasetShred(ExampleQuery, "ExampleTest,standard", optLevel = 1)
   }
 }
 ```

 Now, run `sbt run` from the `compiler` folder.
 This should give you four application numbers.
-Select the application number specific to `framework.generator.spark.TestApp`.
+Select the application number specific to `framework.generator.spark.UdfTestApp`.
 You should see the NRC written out to the console and the corresponding plan underneath.

 ### Execution

 After you have completed the above, the code will be written to `shredder/executor/spark/src/main/scala/sparkutils/generated/`. cd to `shredder/exectuor/spark`, compile the jar like in the example (`sbt package`).
 And run the jar specifying your query:

 ```
-spark-submit --class sparkutils.generated.GenomicQuery1 \
+spark-submit --class sparkutils.generated.ExampleQuery \
   --master "local[*]" target/scala-2.12/sparkutils_2.12-0.1.jar
 ```